 George Tallman and Florence Barrett Ladd Professor, Mechanical Engineering

-Director for Innovation and Entrepreneurship, Carnegie Institute of Technology
+Director for Innovation and Entrepreneurship, College of Engineering

 Co-Director, Integrated Innovation Institute